Information technology: History

-Several other breakthroughs in semiconductor technology include the integrated circuit (IC) invented by Jack Kilby at Texas Instruments and Robert Noyce at Fairchild Semiconductor in 1959, the metal–oxide–semiconductor field-effect transistor (MOSFET) invented by Mohamed Atalla and Dawon Kahng at Bell Laboratories in 1959, and the microprocessor invented by Ted Hoff, Federico Faggin, Masatoshi Shima, and Stanley Mazor at Intel in 1971.
+Several other breakthroughs in semiconductor technology include the integrated circuit (IC) invented by Jack Kilby at Texas Instruments and Robert Noyce at Fairchild Semiconductor in 1959, silicon dioxide surface passivation by Carl Frosch and Lincoln Derick in 1955, the first planar silicon dioxide transistors by Frosch and Derick in 1957, the MOSFET demonstration by a Bell Labs team, the planar process by Jean Hoerni in 1959, and the microprocessor invented by Ted Hoff, Federico Faggin, Masatoshi Shima, and Stanley Mazor at Intel in 1971.
 These important inventions led to the development of the personal computer (PC) in the 1970s, and the emergence of information and communications technology (ICT).

-By the year of 1984, according to the National Westminster Bank Quarterly Review, the term information technology had been redefined as "The development of cable television was made possible by the convergence of telecommunications and computing technology (…generally known in Britain as information technology)."
-We then begin to see the appearance of the term in 1990 contained within documents for the International Organization for Standardization (ISO).
+By 1984, according to the National Westminster Bank Quarterly Review, the term information technology had been redefined as "the convergence of telecommunications and computing technology (...generally known in Britain as information technology)."
+We then begin to see the appearance of the term in 1990, contained within documents for the International Organization for Standardization (ISO).

-Innovations in technology have already revolutionized the world by the twenty-first century as people were able to access different online services.
-This has changed the workforce drastically as thirty percent of U.S. workers were already in careers in this profession.
+Innovations in technology have already revolutionized the world by the twenty-first century as people have gained access to different online services.
+This has changed the workforce drastically, as thirty percent of U.S. workers were already in careers in this profession.
 136.9 million people were personally connected to the Internet, which was equivalent to 51 million households.
-Along with the Internet, new types of technology were also being introduced across the globe, which has improved efficiency and made things easier across the globe.
+Along with the Internet, new types of technology were also being introduced across the globe, which have improved efficiency and made things easier across the globe.

-Along with technology revolutionizing society, millions of processes could be done in seconds.
-Innovations in communication were also crucial as people began to rely on the computer to communicate through telephone lines and cable.
-The introduction of the email was a really big thing as "companies in one part of the world could communicate by e-mail with suppliers and buyers in another part of the world..."
+As technology revolutionized society, millions of processes could be completed in seconds.
+Innovations in communication were crucial as people increasingly relied on computers to communicate via telephone lines and cable networks.
+The introduction of the email was considered revolutionary as "companies in one part of the world could communicate by e-mail with suppliers and buyers in another part of the world...".

-Not only personally, computers and technology have also revolutionized the marketing industry, resulting in more buyers of their products.
-During the year of 2002, Americans exceeded $28 billion in goods just over the Internet alone while e-commerce a decade later resulted in $289 billion in sales.
-And as computers are rapidly becoming more sophisticated by the day, they are becoming more used as people are becoming more reliant on them during the twenty-first century.
+Computers and technology have also revolutionized the marketing industry, resulting in more buyers of their products.
+In 2002, Americans exceeded $28 billion in goods just over the Internet alone, while e-commerce a decade later resulted in $289 billion in sales.
+And as computers are rapidly becoming more sophisticated by the day, they are becoming more widely used as people are becoming more reliant on them during the twenty-first century.

 Data processing

+Electronic data processing or business information processing can refer to the use of automated methods to process commercial data.
+Typically, this uses relatively simple, repetitive activities to process large volumes of similar information.
+For example: stock updates applied to an inventory, banking transactions applied to account and customer master files, booking and ticketing transactions to an airline's reservation system, and billing for utility services.
+The modifier "electronic" or "automatic" was used with "data processing" (DP), especially c.
+1960, to distinguish human clerical data processing from that done by computer.